Settings

 Regarding photobooks, the best way by far is to visit your local brick and mortar book store for a photography section, or find local community place / coffee shop that has these available.
 Just pick whatever catches your eye!
 I know some libraries also provide access to photobooks, should be a good resource if you have one nearby.

-• johnmaguire 10 months ago
+• johnmaguire a year ago

 I own a lot of photo books and highly recommend them.
 Nothing is more inspiring to me.
 The YouTube channel "The Photo Book Guy" is worth a look too.
 I also like "The Art of Photography."